-The Company applies cash flow hedge accounting to certain foreign exchange forward contracts and interest-rate derivatives entered into to hedge forecasted transactions.
-In a cash flow hedge relationship, the portion of gains or losses on the hedging item that is determined to be an effective hedge is recognized in other comprehensive income (loss), while the ineffective portion is recorded in consolidated statement of earnings.
-The amounts recognized in other comprehensive income (loss) are reclassified in consolidated statement of earnings as a reclassification adjustment when the hedged item affects net earnings.
+The Company applies cash flow hedge accounting to certain foreign exchange forward contracts and cross-currency swap entered into to hedge forecasted transactions.
+In a cash flow hedge relationship, the portion of gains or losses on the hedging item that is determined to be an effective hedge is recognized in other comprehensive income (loss), while the ineffective portion is recorded in consolidated statement of (loss) earnings.
+The amounts recognized in other comprehensive income (loss) are reclassified in consolidated statement of (loss) earnings as a reclassification adjustment when the hedged item affects net earnings.